PDF2014/Topic-of-Love-rus/README.md

 Make sure to have NML installed!
 Their instructions can be found [here](https://github.com/WorldBoxOpenMods/ModLoader/blob/master/README.md).

-If downloading through GitHub or GameBanana, download the latest release and extract the contents into a folder in "worldbox/Mods"
+If downloading through GitHub, download via pressing the green "Code" button, press "Download Zip" and extract the contents into a folder in "worldbox/Mods"

-~~If downloading through Steam, subscribe to the mod and you're good to go!~~
+If downloading through Steam, subscribe to the mod and you're good to go!

 When enabling or disabling the mod, restarting the game is a must otherwise you will run into issues extremely quickly.